Stokes matrices for confluent hypergeometric equations: Confluent hypergeometric systems

-the corresponding module over the Weyl algebra.
+We denote by $\Hypabl:= \D/\D \opHypabl $ the corresponding module.
 It defines an algebraic D-module on the multiplicative group $\Gm $ which we denote with the same symbol.
 If $\glambda=1 $, we omit the subscript.
 The following are well-known facts (e.g. \cite{katz}): \begin{enumerate} \item For $n=m $, the singularities of $\Hypabl $ are $\{0,\glambda,\infty \} $, and the module is regular singular at each of them. \item For $n \neq m $ -- the \emph{confluent case} -- the singularities are $\{0, \infty \} $.
 If $n>m $, the module is regular singular at $0 $ and irregular singular at $\infty $.
 For $n<m $, the opposite is true. \item Let us consider the confluent case with $n>m $.
-Then, the irregular singularity at $\infty $ is ramified of order $d $. \end{enumerate} We will restrict our attention to the case $n>m $ and later to the unramified case $n=m+1 $. \begin{definition} The set of parameters $\uab \in \C^{n+m} $ is called \emph{non-resonant}, if $\alpha_i - \beta_j \not\in \Z $ for all $i,j $. \end{definition}
+Then the irregular singularity at $\infty $ is ramified of order $d $. \end{enumerate} \begin{definition} The set of parameters $\uab \in \C^{n+m} $ is called \emph{non-resonant} if $\alpha_i - \beta_j \not\in \Z $ for all $i,j $. \end{definition}

 \begin{lemma}[{\cite[Corollary 3.2.1]{katz}}] The hypergeometric module $\Hypabl $ is irreducible if and only if $\uab $ are non-resonant. \end{lemma}

 We will make use of the following Theorem due to N. Katz describing the confluent case in terms of the Fourier transform of a non-confluent hypergeometric system.
 Let us introduce some notation first.
 We denote by $j:\Gm \to \Af^1 $ the inclusion.
 Recall that $\jint $ denotes the \emph{middle extension functor} for D-modules (cp. \cite[2.9]{katz}).